Node taint

 Taint label

-It contains the label and the effect to be tainted on the application node.
-You can tune it using the TAINT_LABEL
+Label and the effect to taint on the application node.
+Tune it by using the TAINT_LABEL environment variable.

 # node tainted with provided key and effect